 If the State budget shortfall and enrollment cap are resolved, all children on the wait list receive enrollment review priority.
 Wait list children must have the first opportunity to enroll in the program before enrollment opens to new applicants in general.
 The NC DHHS immediately notifies CMS in writing of the freeze end date and the number of children on the wait list.
-Wait-listed applications will be reviewed in chronological order based on the date that they were added to the wait list.
-If an application on the wait list is re activated within three months (90 calendar days) of the date the child was initially placed on the wait list, the family must confirm the child's current insurance status.
-The State will use the verified income from when the applicant first applied to determine eligibility.
+Waitlisted applications will be reviewed in chronological order based on the date that they wereadded to the wait list.
+If an application on the wait list is re-activated within three months (90calendar days) of the date the child was initially placed on the wait list, the family must confirmthe child's current insurance status.
+The State will use the verified income from when theapplicant first applied to determine eligibility.
 If an applicant is on the wait list for longer than three months, caseworkers will re-verify insurance and income at the time of re-activation.

 Based upon family income, some children must pay annual enrollment fees in order to re-enroll.
-Children who have applied and been determined eligible for NC Health Choice with an enrollment fee requirement do not pay the enrollment fee until they are off of the waiting list and ready to enroll in the program.
+Children who have applied and been determined eligible for NC Health Choice with anenrollment fee requirement do not pay the enrollment fee until they are off of the waiting list and ready to enroll in the program.
 However, if the required annual enrollment fee is not paid, the wait listed applicant will be denied re-enrollment.

-4.3.2.
+- Guidance: Note that for purposes of presumptive eligibility, States do not need to verify the citizenship status of the child.
+States electing this option should indicate so in the State plan.
+(42 CFR 457.355) - 4.3.2.
 Check if the State elects to provide presumptive eligibility for children that meets the requirements of section 1920A of the Act.
 (Section 2107(e)(1)(L)); (42 CFR 457.355)

-Describe how the State intends to implement the Express Lane option.
-Include information on the identified Express Lane agency or agencies, and whether the State will be using the Express Lane eligibility option for the initial eligibility determinations, redeterminations, or both.

-- 4.3.3-EL Express Lane Eligibility Check here if the state elects the option to rely on a finding from an Express Lane agency when determining whether a child satisfies one or more components of CHIP eligibility.
+- Guidance:Describe how the State intends to implement the Express Lane option.
+Include information on the identified Express Lane agency or agencies, and whether the State will be using the Express Lane eligibility option for the initial eligibility determinations, redeterminations, or both. - 4.3.3-EL Express Lane Eligibility Check here if the state elects the option to rely on a finding from an Express Lane agency when determining whether a child satisfies one or more components of CHIP eligibility.
 The state agrees to comply with the requirements of sections 2107(e)(1)(E) and 1902(e)(13) of the Act for this option.
 Please update sections 4.4-EL, 5.2-EL, 9.10, and 12.1 when electing this option.
 This authority may not apply to eligibility determinations made before February 4, 2009, or after September 30, 2013.
+(Section 2107(e)(1)(E))

-(Section 2107(e)(1)(E)) - 4.3.3.1-EL Also indicate whether the Express Lane option is applied to (1) initial eligibility determination, (2) redetermination, or (3) both. - 4.3.3.2-EL List the public agencies approved by the State as Express Lane agencies. - 4.3.3.3-EL List the components/components of CHIP eligibility that are determined under the Express Lane.
-In this section, specify any differences in budget unit, deeming, income exclusions, income disregards, or other methodology between CHIP eligibility determinations for such children and the determination under the Express Lane option. - 4.3.3.3-EL List the component/components of CHIP eligibility that are determined under the Express Lane. - 4.3.3.4-EL Describe the option used to satisfy the screen and enrollment requirements before a child may be enrolled under title XXI.
+4.3.3.1-EL Also indicate whether the Express Lane option is applied to (1) initial eligibility determination, (2) redetermination, or (3) both.

+4.3.3.2-EL List the public agencies approved by the State as Express Lane agencies.

+4.3.3.3-EL List the components/components of CHIP eligibility that are determined under the Express Lane.
+In this section, specify any differences in budget unit, deeming, income exclusions, income disregards, or other methodology between CHIP eligibility determinations for such children and the determination under the Express Lane option.

+4.3.3.3-EL List the component/components of CHIP eligibility that are determined under the Express Lane.

+4.3.3.4-EL Describe the option used to satisfy the screen and enrollment requirements before a child may be enrolled under title XXI.